cvat-ai/cvat/cvat/apps/documentation/installation.md

 # Quick installation guide

 Before you can use CVAT, you’ll need to get it installed.
-The document below contains instructions for most popular operation systems.
-If your system is not covered by the document it should be relatively straight forward to adapt instructions below for other systems.
+The document below contains instructions for the most popular operating systems.
+If your system is not covered by the document it should be relatively straight forward to adapt the instructions below for other systems.

-Probably you need to modify instructions below in case you behind a proxy server.
+Probably you need to modify the instructions below in case you are behind a proxy server.
 Proxy is an advanced topic and it is not covered by the guide.

 ## Ubuntu 18.04 (x86_64/amd64)
 -   Open a terminal window.
 If you don't know how to open a terminal window on Ubuntu please read [the answer](https://askubuntu.com/questions/183775/how-do-i-open-a-terminal).

 -   Type commands below into the terminal window to install `docker`.
-Complete instructions can be found [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+More instructions can be found [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

     ```sh